yo-goto/source-fish/README.md

 ## Usage 🔦

-If your current project directory structure is like this, `tsc` finds all fish files in `comptions`, `functions` and `conf.d` directories, and then source them at once.
+If your current directory structure is like this, `tsc` finds all fish files in `comptions`, `functions` and `conf.d` directories, and then source them at once.
+(This example is my [ggl.fish](https://github.com/yo-goto/ggl.fish) plugin)

 ```console
 .